notchamath/marvel-character-database/README.md

 ## Authentication Page

 If you are not signed-in, top-right corner of the Navbar will show the **Sign In** button, clicking it will take you to **Authentication** Page, where you can choose to sign-in or sign-up.
 All Authentication is handled through **Firebase Authentication** so we will not be storing your password.
 You can also use a **Gmail** or **Github** account to sign-in.
-Signing-in is essencial for us to save your **Liked** characters to your profile.
+Signing-in is essential for us to save your **Liked** characters to your profile.

 Once you are signed-in, **Authentication** page will be unavailable to you and you will be automatically redirected to the **Home** page.
 Also, the Navbar will no longer have the **Sign In** button and instead will have **My Team** and **Sign Out** buttons.
 <img src="./src/assets/screenshots/auth.png">